Skip to content

 OS -- Operational Security

-OS-05 Vulnerability management cloudtaser discover identifies workloads using insecure Kubernetes Secrets (stored in etcd, accessible to the cloud provider).
+OS-05 Vulnerability management cloudtaser-cli target discover identifies workloads using insecure Kubernetes Secrets (stored in etcd, accessible to the cloud provider).
 Each represents a data sovereignty vulnerability CLI

 OS-06 Logging and monitoring eBPF agent generates security events for all blocked operations: SECRET_LEAK, PROCMEM_READ, ENVIRON_READ, PTRACE_DENIED, MODULE_LOAD, BPF_LOAD.
 Events integrate with SIEM via standard log collection eBPF

-OS-07 Monitoring of event logs Protection scores provide continuous monitoring. cloudtaser audit produces scheduled compliance reports for log review CLI
+OS-07 Monitoring of event logs Protection scores provide continuous monitoring. cloudtaser-cli target audit produces scheduled compliance reports for log review CLI

 CS -- Communication Security

-CS-01 Network security management cloudtaser netpol generates Kubernetes NetworkPolicies that restrict pod communication to the vault endpoint, limiting the network attack surface CLI
+CS-01 Network security management cloudtaser-cli target netpol generates Kubernetes NetworkPolicies that restrict pod communication to the OpenBao endpoint, limiting the network attack surface CLI

-CS-02 Security of network services Vault communication is over TLS/mTLS.
-The wrapper validates vault TLS certificates.
+CS-02 Security of network services OpenBao communication is over TLS/mTLS.
+The wrapper validates OpenBao TLS certificates.
 Network policies prevent lateral movement Wrapper

 PI -- Portability and Interoperability

-PI-01 Portability of data and services CloudTaser is cloud-agnostic.
-Secrets are stored in a portable EU vault (OpenBao/Vault), not locked to any cloud provider's secret management service.
+PI-01 Portability of data and services cloudtaser is cloud-agnostic.
+Secrets are stored in a portable EU OpenBao (OpenBao), not locked to any cloud provider's secret management service.
 Switching cloud providers does not require re-engineering secret management Wrapper, Operator

 SSO -- Supplier Relationships

-SSO-02 Monitoring of supplier services cloudtaser audit monitors protection coverage and detects drift. eBPF events detect anomalous access patterns from the infrastructure layer CLI, eBPF
+SSO-02 Monitoring of supplier services cloudtaser-cli target audit monitors protection coverage and detects drift. eBPF events detect anomalous access patterns from the infrastructure layer CLI, eBPF

 DEV -- Procurement, Development and Maintenance

-DEV-01 Secure development policy cloudtaser discover scans for insecure secret references in CI/CD pipelines. cloudtaser validate verifies correct configuration before deployment CLI
+DEV-01 Secure development policy cloudtaser-cli target discover scans for insecure secret references in CI/CD pipelines. cloudtaser-cli target validate verifies correct configuration before deployment CLI

 DEV-05 System security testing Protection scores and audit reports verify that security controls are functioning correctly in production CLI